Hodge level for weighted complete intersections: Introduction

 \begin{proposition} Let $X$ be a smooth well formed Fano weighted complete intersection of dimension $n$ which is not an intersection with a linear cone.
-Suppose that $X$ is not an odd-dimensional quadric in $\P^{n+1}$.
-Then $\hh(X)=n-2p_X$. \end{proposition}
+If $X$ is an odd-dimensional quadric, then $\hh(X)=0$.
+Otherwise~\mbox{$\hh(X)=n-2p_X$}. \end{proposition}